 Every year, for more than twenty years, the Iron Hill Museum gave summer camp scholarships to children in low-income earning families and a discount to schools that have been designated as Title 1 schools.
 Due to changes at the county level, that funding source no longer exists, but the Academy still wishes to help those families and schools have opportunities that wouldn’t happen otherwise.

-To make a donation in support of CHIPP, please enter your donation amount below.
+To make a donation in support of Chestnut Hill Iron Pit Preserve (CHIPP), please enter your donation amount below.
 CHIPP is the Chestnut Hill Iron Pit Preserve.
 We encourage you to visit both the Preserve and the Iron Hill Museum & Science Center to learn more.
 The Preserve (and the Iron Hill Museum & Science Center) are owned by the Delaware Academy of Science.
 Would you like to visit and take a nice walk through CHIPP?
 Please look below at the map!
 It is located in Academy Hill/Chestnut Hill area.
 On the map it’s called “Ironmine Preserve”.
 Donations raised will be used for maintenance of the property.